Interband tunneling effects on materials transport properties using the first principles Wigner distribution: Results

-For smaller doping concentrations the chemical potential lies in the band gap and we thus observe a semiconducting behavior of $\sigma$ increasing with temperature.
-The semiclassical model predicts a smaller conductivity than the WTE estimate.
-In fact, when only a few carriers from the bottom of the conduction band are excited, the average carriers' group velocity is small, due to the quadratic nature of the band minimum.
+For lower doping concentrations the chemical potential lies in the band gap and we thus observe a semiconducting behavior of $\sigma$ increasing with temperature.
+The semiclassical model predicts a smaller conductivity than the aiWTE estimate.
+In fact, when only a few carriers from the bottom of the conduction (top of the valence) band are excited, the average carriers' group velocity is small, due to the quadratic nature of the band minimum.
 Therefore, the semiclassical contribution to electrical conductivity tends to be rather small.
-The WTE corrects this picture, including the Zener tunneling effect \cite{zener_1934}.
+The aiWTE corrects this picture, including the Zener tunneling effect \cite{zener_1934}.
 As carriers from valence and conduction band are close in energy, they can interact and contribute to the electrical transport through the tunneling effect, as discussed above.
-For small dopings, the WTE correction is significant, and can be much larger than the BTE conductivity value.
+For small dopings, the aiWTE correction is significant, and can be much larger than the aiBTE conductivity value.
 For the smallest value of doping reported (10$^{16}$cm$^{-3}$), this correction is largest at lower temperatures.
-The doping of 10$^{18}$cm$^{-3}$ is an intermediate case, with metallic behavior at low temperatures (and thus smaller WTE correction) and semiconducting (with larger WTE correction) at higher temperatures as the chemical potential moves from the band gap into the conduction band.
-We can thus conclude that a substantial portion of electrical current at low doping is carried through the Zener tunneling included in the WTE formalism: the current is not only caused by the carriers traveling at a finite group velocity, but also by carriers' tunneling between single-particle Bloch states.
+The doping of 10$^{18}$cm$^{-3}$ is an intermediate case, with metallic behavior at low temperatures (and thus smaller aiWTE correction) and semiconducting (with larger aiWTE correction) at higher temperatures as the chemical potential moves from the conduction band into the band gap.
+We can thus conclude that a substantial portion of electrical current at low doping is carried through the Zener tunneling included in the aiWTE formalism: the current is not only caused by the carriers traveling at a finite group velocity, but also by carriers' tunneling between single-particle Bloch states.